Latent Gaussian dynamic factor modeling and forecasting for multivariate count time series: Simulation study

 \subsection{Forecasting}

-In this section, we assess forecasting performance in the simulation setting considered in Section \ref{ssse:estimation_main}.
-We generate $h$-step-ahead prediction $V(\hat{X}_{T+h|T})$ through \eqref{e:weighted_average}.
-The importance weights $\{\tilde{w}_{T}^{(k)}\}$ are calculated through the SIS/R algorithm.
-The generation of $h$-step-ahead prediction $\hat{Z}_{T+h|T}$ is described in Appendix \ref{ap:kalman}.

-We hold out the last 5 observations and use $T-5$ observations as given.
-Within the latter sample, the model is fitted and the last 10 observations are used for estimating covariances $\hat{Q}_{t|t-1}$, $\hat{Q}_{t|t}$, and Kalman gain $K_t$ as discussed in Section \ref{sse:speed_up}.
-The rest of prediction follows the Kalman recursions as discussed in Appendix \ref{ap:kalman}.
+In this section, we assess forecasting performance in the simulation settings considered in Section \ref{ssse:estimation_main}, with sample lengths for the data generation extended by 12 observations.
+We then hold out the last 12 observations so that the targeted forecasting horizons are $H=1,2,3,6$, and $12$.
+We assume that the model parameters are given, allowing for the estimation of covariances $\widehat{Q}_{t|t-1}$ and $\widehat{Q}_{t|t}$, the Kalman gain $K_t$, and the importance weights ${\widetilde{w}_{T}^{(k)}}$ to be conducted within the last 5 observations from the sample, as discussed in Section \ref{sse:speed_up}.
+With these estimators, we generate $h$-step-ahead predictions $V(\widehat{X}_{T+h|T})$ through \eqref{e:weighted_average}.
+The remainder of the prediction follows the Kalman recursions as discussed in Appendix \ref{ap:kalman}.

-The performance is evaluated by the following three measures.
-The first three measures are related to the Gaussian latent process and its transformation through the marginal distribution.
-For the Gaussian process, it is worth measuring the total error due to the difference between $\{\hat{Z}_{T+h|T}^{(k)}\}_{k=1,\ldots,N}$ and $Z_{T+h}$ caused by particles since the correctly produced $\hat{Z}_{T+h|T}^{(k)}$ leads to the higher likelihood that the latent process lies in the bin that produces the observation identical to the observation $X_{T+h}$.
-Besides, each particle contributes to forecasting $X_{T+h}$ so the more particles deviate from the truth, the more variability the forecasted values should take.
-Likewise, we can compute the forecasts of the latent factor series $\hat{Y}_{T+h|T}^{(k)}$ and consider the difference from $Y_{T+h}$.
-Also, we compute the root mean forecasting error of $X_{T+h|T}$ over the average of 100 realized particles in forecasting window.
-Specifically, the root mean $h$-step forecasting errors of the latent processes and the observation process for one replication (realization) are computed as